 Students are allocated to one of four Houses - Gada, Shanka, Padma, Chakra.
-Siblings will be put into the same House.
 Two House events take place each term in a range of curriculum areas from sports and games to sastra, maths, poetry and speeches.
 Students earn points for their House groups for effort, participation and achievement.
 Students learn to work together with all ages and as a team.
 They learn that effort and participation are just as important as achievement and winning.